R-CoderDotCom/econocharts/README.md

 This package allows creating microeconomics or macroeconomics charts in R with simple functions.
 This package inspiration is [reconPlots](https://github.com/andrewheiss/reconPlots) by Andrew Heiss.

 THE PACKAGE IS UNDER HEAVY DEVELOPMENT.
 WORK IN PROGRESS.
-You can suggest ideas submiting an Issue
+You can suggest ideas by submitting an Issue

 ## TODO
 - [ ] Finish documentation